 - the main difficulty with this procedure is obtaining proper tension on the muscle tendon unit;

-- To detach the long head of the biceps tendon after tenodesis or not: outcome analysis at the 4-year follow-up of two different techniques
+- To detach long head of biceps tendon after tenodesis or not: outcome analysis at 4-year follow-up of 2 different techniques

 - Clinical success of biceps tenodesis with and without release of the transverse humeral ligament